How to get the most from Customer Thermometer

 Customer Thermometer isn’t just for your customers!

-Once you have an account you might want to use it for all sorts of things – event follow up, partner feedback, rating the boss’s dancing at the company party… Many of our customers use it to measure their employee experience and satisfaction.
+Many customers see the power of feedback and go on to use Customer Thermometer for all sorts of things; event follow up, partner feedback, and more.
+Many of our customers use it to measure their employee experience and satisfaction.